wasiqwiqar/GoogleReviewsParser/README.md

 ## Usage

 1. Install requirements using `pip install -r requirements.txt`
+2. Navigate to the `Parser` directory
-2. Run the script using `python parse.py`
+3. Run the script using `python parse.py`
-3. Enter the search string when prompted
+4. Enter the search string when prompted
-4. Wait for the script to complete running
+5. Wait for the script to complete running
+6. Reviews will be saved in a CSV file named `reviews.csv` in the same directory where you run the script from

 ## Certificate Errors